 New documents that you create in Google Docs are in the portrait orientation.
 Most documents that you need to create for school or work will have portrait orientation listed as one of its requirements, and a majority of the documents created with word processing programs are in the portrait orientation.

 But not every document needs to be portrait, and some documents are better served if they are in the landscape orientation.
 In some word processing programs changing the orientation is obvious and fairly easy, but it’s a little more challenging in Google Docs.
 Our guide below will show you where to find the orientation setting in the application so that you can switch document orientation as needed.

-How to Change Page Orientation in Google Docs
+How to Change Page Orientation in Google Docs (Guide with Pictures)

 The steps in this article were performed in Google Chrome, but will also work in Firefox, Internet Explorer, and most other desktop and laptop Web browsers.
 Note that the layout of your document can change pretty significantly after you change the page orientation, so you will definitely want to look over it after changing the orientation to ensure that document elements still look correct.